 Krishna in the Garden of Assam – The Cultural context of an Indian Textile

 By Desire Machine Collective

 The British Museum, London (21 January – 15 August, 2016)

 This exhibition explored the impressive cultural history of Assam, the important element of re-enactment of scenes from the Life of Krishna, through textiles and objects.
 The largest surviving example of such a woven silk cloth, or Vrindavani Vastra, was the centrepiece of this exhibition at the British Museum.
 The lampas technique of weaving was used to produce the Vrindavani Vastra and this example would have been woven on a wooden draw-loom using two sets of warp and weft threads.
 Contemporary commissions from Majuli (dance masks) and from the artist duo, Mriganka Madhukalya and Sonal Jain of Desire Machine Collective, were on display as well.
-The work by DMC is a commissioned film, responding to the conceptual and historical significance of the textile piece.
-The film titled “Invocation” is a celebration in silence of the vitalism of the psychical world through observations which dissolve the physical, mental and emotional “individual self” into larger and more potent entities.
+The work by DMC was a commissioned film, responding to the conceptual and historical significance of the textile piece.
+The film titled “Invocation” was a celebration in silence of the vitalism of the psychical world through observations which dissolve the physical, mental and emotional “individual self” into larger and more potent entities.